James Baldwin and Truman Capote The artist as a master of gossip

 Baldwin is hell-bent on getting Capote over his writer’s block.
 In the course of the evening, Baldwin gets Capote to admit he is a racist.
 And at the end of the episode, Capote has some insight into his dilemma and can begin writing again.

 The circle of writers included Baldwin and Capote, as well as Tennessee Williams, Gore Vidal, Norman Mailer, Saul Bellow, James Jones, Terry Southern, and many more.
-If we had more understanding of literary art in itself, we would not be so easy to misunderstand the relationship between Capote and Baldwin.
+If we had more understanding of literary art in itself, we would not be so ready to misunderstand the relationship between Capote and Baldwin.

 I met Baldwin in Paris, in the summer of 1973.
-I met Capote in Key West Florida in 1975, a few months before Esquire published “La Côte Basque, 1965” that November.
+I met Capote in Key West, Florida in 1975, a few months before Esquire published “La Côte Basque, 1965” that November.

 My French publisher had invited me to Paris to work on the translation of my 1969 novel, The Life and Loves of MR. Jiveass Nigger into French.
 (The word nigger was not a problem with the French—it was the word “jive” that threw them.)

 Before Baldwin and Capote became famous, the American colony was scuffling.
-They were, poor and broke—and friends.
+They were poor and broke—and friends.
 Jimmy, as I came to call Baldwin, wanted me to know that, and being a country farm boy from North Carolina, he found in me an apt student.

 They learned to survive as writers, as artists.
 Jimmy became very much the type of person who would remind his friends that they were important simply because they were writers!
 No matter how bad things get, you have got to remember you are a writer!